-All the Company's outstanding demand notes and convertible notes were exchanged for units in the Company's IPO or otherwise were converted into Series A Preferred Stock and subsequently converted into shares of common stock in connection with the IPO.
+In connection with the IPO, all the Company's then-outstanding demand notes and convertible notes were exchanged for units in the Company's IPO or otherwise were converted into Series A redeemable convertible preferred stock and subsequently converted into shares of common stock.
 A short-term 8% promissory note for \$150,000 issued in April 2015 was repaid in cash in June 2015.
 In July 2015, the Company issued a \$1.0 million 8% senior secured promissory note to Merck GHI (see Note 5).
-As of March 31, 2016 and December 31, 2015, the only debt outstanding was the \$1.0 million Notes with Merck GHI that are due in July 2017.